 Just as asanas can be varied to suit beginners through to intermediate practitioners, they can also be modified to accommodate (and not aggravate) different physical capabilities, injuries and health conditions.
-The Brew Yoga health questionnaire that you complete on your first visit will alert Jo to any injury or condition that you need to be mindful of.
+The Brew Yoga health questionnaire that you complete on your first visit will alert Jo to any injury or condition that needs consideration within your practice.
 Jo is happy to discuss any concerns you may have, please get in touch.

-If you have a major health issue or serious injury, please consult your GP or other healthcare professional in the first instance and before attending a class then give Jo a call to discuss so she can ensure your practice is appropriate and nurturing.
+NOTE: If you have a major health issue, serious injury or mobility limitation, please consult your GP or other healthcare professional in the first instance and before attending a class then give Jo a call to discuss so she can ensure your practice is appropriate and nurturing.

 What style of yoga do you teach?

 Brew Yoga classes at Our Lady of Dolours Church, Mitchelton are in the Vinyasa style: a flowing sequence of asanas during which movement is synced with the breath, assisting transition from one pose to the next.
 Although taught in the Vinyasa style, Brew Yoga classes are not Power Yoga!
-They are taught flow-style and the intensity is easily adapted to accommodated different needs.
+They are taught flow-style and the intensity is easily adapted and within your control.

-Jo changes her class program weekly, designing classes around themes and with consideration for the seasons (practising more cooling asana (postures) and pranayama (breath) during warmer weather with a greater focus on building warmth during cooler months), those present and other influences such as world and special events.
+Jo changes her class program weekly, designing classes around themes and with consideration for the seasons (practising more cooling asana (postures) and pranayama (breath exercise) during warmer weather with a greater focus on building warmth during cooler months), those present and other influences such as world and special events.